Some of the key ideas included in this work

 Developments in information processing technology (starting before computers, with machines like Jacquard looms, music boxes, uses of punched cards in the 19th Century), have now increasingly accelerated the rate of production of new structures (partly through more sophisticated control of other forms of machinery).
 General systems theory and cybernetic theory were attempts to characterise that process, but lacked computational sophistication, to the extent that they used numerical rather than more general computational models, e.g. manipulating grammars, symbolic data-structures, molecular mechanisms, etc.

-Compositionality in the universe explains why the combination of mathematical representation and reasoning plays a key role in scientific explanation.
+Compositionality in the universe explains why the combination of mathematical representation and reasoning plays a central role in scientific explanations.
 However, sciences that focus only on numerical features, e.g. relationships between measures, or frequencies of co-occurrences, as is common in the social and behavioural sciences (Andreski,1974), miss out on the deepest structural features of the universe.

 Newtonian physics with only interacting point-masses with elasticity, gravitational attraction, position, velocity, etc. cannot account for interacting enduring rigid, or topology-preserving structures, like molecules, whereas quantum mechanics, despite its notorious nondeterminism, can, as explained in Schrödinger(1944).
 (I suspect Newton was aware of this limitation, and that may explain why he was why he was so interested in Alchemy.)

 It seems not to have been widely acknowledged that compositionality is involved in many forms of biological information processing, including epigenesis, i.e. gene expression.
-Using ideas developed with Jackie Chappell, I'll try to show that we can improve on Waddington's idea of an "Epigenetic landscape", summarised below, by pointing out that the mechanisms of epigenesis (gene expression) also make use of (upward and downward!) compositionality.
+Using ideas developed with Jackie Chappell, I'll try to show that we can improve on Waddington's idea of an "Epigenetic landscape", summarised below, and related ideas developed since then, by pointing out that the mechanisms of epigenesis (gene expression) also make use of (upward and downward!) compositionality.
 As a label for this idea I talk about "Meta-configured genomes".

 "Downward compositionality" in programming languages, has been used since the late 1960s in "inheritance" mechanisms deployed in misleadingly named Object Oriented Programming and related techniques in computer science and software engineering.